jessek/hashdeep/README.md

 For historical reasons, the program has different options and features when run with the names "hashdeep" and "md5deep."

-hashdeep has a feature called "audit" which:
-> \* Can also use a list of known hashes to audit a set of FILES.
-Errors
+hashdeep has a feature called "audit" which can use a list of known hashes to audit a set of FILES.
->   are reported to standard error.
-If no FILES are specified, reads from
+Errors are reported to standard error.
+If no FILES are specified, reads from standard input.

->   standard input.
->
-> -a Audit mode.
+    -a Audit mode.
 Each input file is compared against the set of knowns.
-An
->    audit is said to pass if each input file is matched against exactly
->    one file in set of knowns.
-Any collisions, new files, or missing files
->    will make the audit fail.
-Using this flag alone produces a message,
->    either "Audit passed" or "Audit Failed".
+An audit is said to pass if each input file is matched against exactly one file in set of knowns.
+Any collisions, new files, or missing files will make the audit fail.
+Using this flag alone produces a message, either "Audit passed" or "Audit Failed".
->
->    -v - prints the number of files in each category
->    -v -v = prints all discrepancies
+       -v = prints the number of files in each category -v -v = prints all discrepancies
->    -v -v -v = prints the results for every file examined and every known file.
+       -v -v -v = prints the results for every file examined and every known file.

->
-> -k <file> - The -k option must be used to load the audit file
+    -k <file> - The -k option must be used to load the audit file

 To perform an audit:

->  hashdeep -r dir  > /tmp/auditfile            # Generate the audit file
->  hashdeep -a k /tmp/auditfile -r dir          # test the audit
+    hashdeep -r dir  > /tmp/auditfile            # Generate the audit file hashdeep -a k /tmp/auditfile -r dir          # test the audit

 Notice that the audit is performed with a standard hashdeep output file.
 (Internally, the audit is computed as part of the hashing process.)